-Blue Apron meals range from around 500 to 1,200 calories per serving.
+Blue Apron meals range from around 500 to 900 calories per serving.
 Carbohydrates tend to be refined, with things like white-flour pasta, hamburger buns, and white rice.
-Some meals have 100% or more of the daily values of nutrients like saturated fat, sodium, and cholesterol.
-The "Wellness" and "WW Approved" recipes are more conservative in this regard, but they represent only about one-third of Blue Apron's menu.
+Some meals have 100% or more of the daily value of nutrients such as saturated fat.
+The "Wellness" and "WW Approved" recipes are more conservative in this regard, but they represent only a small fraction of Blue Apron's menu.
 In short, Blue Apron is a little on the indulgent side, but you'll still get your vegetables.

 In the final analysis, HelloFresh has a slight edge in the nutrition competition, again by virtue of its larger menu with more space for veggie, calorie-conscious, and carb-conscious choices.

 Blue Apron provides customer service via email, phone, and web and mobile app-based chat.
 Phone support is available seven days a week, and chat support is open every day but Sunday.
 We reached out to Blue Apron in its web chat to ask a handful of general questions.
 An agent joined the chat right away but then wanted us to confirm our account information before they'd answer a general question.
 This was annoying since we signed up through Apple and didn't have our private relay email address immediately at hand.
 The agent disconnected without answering our question and we had to try again.
 Overall, though, we had no issues with our order.